mmerabet42/ft_lexiq/README.md

 ## Adding rules

 As told earlier with the concept of rules, we can add rules by ourselves.
-This can be done with by various methods.
+This can be done with various methods.

 #### RGX_ADD a rule